-1. Increase/decrease from tangible assets accumulated revaluation reserve, 2.
-Accumulated gains / losses on remeasurements of defined benefit plans, 3.
-Other (Other comprehensive income items that will not be reclassified at profit or loss and other accumulated amounts of other comprehensive income items that will not be reclassified at profit or loss, 3.
-Other (Other comprehensive income items that will not be reclassified at profit or loss),
+1. Increase/decrease from tangible assets accumulated revaluation reserve,

+2. Accumulated gains/losses on remeasurements of defined benefit plans,

+3. Other (Other comprehensive income of associates and joint ventures accounted with equity method that will not be reclassified at profit or loss and other accumulated amounts of other comprehensive income items that will not be reclassified at profit or loss),